-C. Request for Review of Conditions for Assistance and Capacity Building in Sub-Saharan Africa
+C. Request for Review of Conditions in Sub-Saharan Africa

-The IIPA requests that the Administration continue to assess the progress of AGOA-eligible governments in legislative measures and in the enforcement of copyright, and to identify those countries that could benefit from U.S. assistance in capacity building to meet the requirement to provide "adequate and effective" protection of intellectual property rights.
+The IIPA requests that the Administration continue to assess the progress of AGOAeligible governments in legislative measures and in the enforcement of copyright, and to identify those countries that could benefit from U.S. assistance in capacity building to meet the requirement to provide "adequate and effective" protection of intellectual property rights (IPR).
 Such an exercise would further benefit both AGOA-eligible nationals and U.S. companies seeking to do business in those nations by creating better conditions for creators, thereby encouraging economic development, cultural diversity and the rule of law.